- Safety and Health Topics

 Workplace violence is any act or threat of physical violence, harassment, intimidation, or other threatening disruptive behavior that occurs at the work site.
 It ranges from threats and verbal abuse to physical assaults and even homicide.
 It can affect and involve employees, clients, customers and visitors.
-Homicide is currently the fourth-leading cause of fatal occupational injuries in the United States.
-According to the Bureau of Labor Statistics Census of Fatal Occupational Injuries (CFOI), of the 4,547 fatal workplace injuries that occurred in the United States in 2010, 506 were workplace homicides.
-Homicide is the leading cause of death for women in the workplace.
+Acts of violence and other injuries is currently the third-leading cause of fatal occupational injuries in the United States.
+According to the Bureau of Labor Statistics Census of Fatal Occupational Injuries (CFOI), of the 5,147 fatal workplace injuries that occurred in the United States in 2017, 458 were cases of intentional injury by another person.
 [More...]
 However it manifests itself, workplace violence is a major concern for employers and employees nationwide.

 Who is at risk of workplace violence?

-Nearly 2 million American workers report having been victims of workplace violence each year.
+Many American workers report having been victims of workplace violence each year.
 Unfortunately, many more cases go unreported.
-The truth is, workplace violence can strike anywhere, anytime, and no one is immune.
 Research has identified factors that may increase the risk of violence for some workers at certain worksites.
 Such factors include exchanging money with the public and working with volatile, unstable people.
 Working alone or in isolated areas may also contribute to the potential for violence.
 Providing services and care, and working where alcohol is served may also impact the likelihood of violence.
 Additionally, time of day and location of work, such as working late at night or in areas with high crime rates, are also risk factors that should be considered when addressing issues of workplace violence.
-Among those with higher risk are workers who exchange money with the public, delivery drivers, healthcare professionals, public service workers, customer service agents, law enforcement personnel, and those who work alone or in small groups.
+Among those with higher-risk are workers who exchange money with the public, delivery drivers, healthcare professionals, public service workers, customer service agents, law enforcement personnel, and those who work alone or in small groups.